hungryzi/zipper/README.md

 ### Zipper
-#### Back up and restore your Indexed DB
+#### Back up your IndexedDB as gzip JSONs and restore it later

 #### Back up
-- Backing up the whole database / choose object stores
+- Backing up the database (structure only/with data)
-- Backing up structure only / with data

 #### Restore
-- The database with the same name already exists:
-  + Overwrite the database
+- Restoring the database from JSON
-  + Choose a different name

 ### Development
-- Open development.html
+- Open development.html and try out the functions

-  + Run bootstrap test database for testing
+### TODOs
+- Allow backing up/restoring a few selected object stores only
+- Use input database name
+- Upload JSON file instead of input with textbox
+- Fire events onsuccess/onerror for zipper's functions